-EFEM's social media committee is responsible for the coordination of all outreach activities involving social media channels.
+The Social Media Committee is responsible for the coordination of all publicity and public engagement activities of EFEM including its website and social media channels.

 Ourania Varsou, BSc, MBChB, PGCert, PhD

 Ourania is a lecturer in Anatomy at the University of Glasgow College of Medical, Veterinary and Life Sciences and holds a BSc and an MBChB.
 Ourania completed her PhD at the Aberdeen Biomedical Imaging Centre with a project investigating new functional and structural magnetic resonance imaging measures for patients with minor acute focal neurology.
 She has a PgCert and is an Associate Fellow of the Higher Education Academy and a University of Glasgow Recognising Excellent in Teaching Fellow, currently undertaking further postgraduate studies in Academic Practice.

 Ourania teaches anatomy to science, medical and dental students, from sub-honours to honours levels, with her specialist areas including the head and neck region and imaging with a focus on ultrasound.
 She also develops and delivers bespoke face-to-face and online teaching on health humanities, as an invited faculty member, for several external international institutions.